-The projected expenses for FYE19 in the Operating and Recreation Fund are currently estimated to be \$7.9 million and growing to \$9.5 million by FYE24.
-The average growth rate of expenses is approximately 3.7% per year.
-Wages and benefits comprise approximately 42% of total expenses.
-Wages are estimated to increase at 3.5% to 4% per year from FYE20 forward.
+The projected expenses for FYE20 in the Operating Fund are currently estimated to be \$8.0 million and growing to \$9.8 million by FYE25.
+The average growth rate of expenses is approximately 3.9% per year.
+Wages and benefits comprise approximately 43% of total expenses.
+Wages are estimated to increase at 4% per year from FYE21 forward.
 Benefits particularly medical and pension have been increasing at higher rates than inflation.
 For the forecast, medical costs are assumed to increase at a 5% annual rate after FYE20.

 Pension rates are anticipated to increase at much higher rates than inflation moving forward.
-In December 2016, CalPERS officially announced it is lowering the discount rate it anticipates earning on investments from 7.5% to 7.0% per year.
-This change is being phased in over time with the first impact being to FYE19 rates and not being fully phased in until FYE25.
-This change along with CalPERS only earning 0.6% in FY15-16 versus the 7.5% target investment rate is anticipated to add approximately \$7 million costs to the Town over the next 30 years.
-The result of the CalPERS modification is that the Town's pension costs are estimated to go from \$425,000 in FYE18 to \$701,000 by FYE24 (a 9% average annual increase).
+In December 2016, CalPERS lowered the discount rate it anticipates earning on investments from 7.5% to 7.0% per year.
+The effect of this change is being phased in from FYE19 to FYE25 which initially resulted in adding \$7 million of pension costs to the Town over 30 years.
+The Town took numerous steps to significantly lower future pension costs over the next 30 years as described below.
+The Town's pension costs were \$487,000 in FYE19 and are estimated to go to \$739,000 by FYE25 (a 7% average annual increase).

 The Town has been aggressive in paying down the CalPERS UAL to reduce long-term costs of CalPERS.
-The Town has taken numerous steps to reduce our total PERS costs such as:
+The Town's numerous steps to reduce total PERS costs include:

-- In June 2016, the Town made an additional \$1 million payment to CalPERS to reduce our UAL debt that saved the Town \$1.2 million of interest costs - Paid an additional \$200,000 down in FYE17 (saving the 7% to 7.5% interest cost a net savings of over \$200,000) - Paid an additional \$820,000 down in FYE18 that saved the Town approximately \$720,000 of interest costs over 20 years. - Currently, has \$200,000 in the FYE19 budget for additional paydown as well as \$200,000 in the Financial Forecast each year to pay a portion of the CalPERS UAL early to reduce the long-term annual interest charged and thus total CalPERS long-term costs.
-We will discuss whether to continue to pay directly to CalPERS or utilize a Section 115 Trust as a strategy option to diversify and reduce long-term pension debt. - Town has also reduced the amortization schedules for PERS costs from 30 years to 20 years which results in higher costs in the short run but much lower total costs due to significantly less interest paid in the long run.
+- In June 2016, the Town made an additional \$1 million payment to CalPERS to reduce our UAL debt that saved the Town \$1.2 million of interest costs - Paid an additional \$200,000 down in FYE17 (saving the 7% to 7.5% interest cost a net savings of over \$200,000) - Paid an additional \$820,000 down in FYE18 that saved the Town approximately \$720,000 of interest costs over 20 years. - In FYE19 established a Section 115 Trust through PARS to diversify and reduce long-term pension debt and funded it with \$200,000 last fiscal year and another \$200,000 this fiscal year.
+The Financial Forecast continues to include \$200,000 additional funding each year related to either continue funding the Section 115 Trust for funding long-term pension cost or directly paying a portion of CalPERS UAL costs to reduce the long-term annual interest charged and thus total CalPERS long-term costs.

-• Police personnel are paying a 3% portion of the employer share of CalPERS reducing the Town's costs.
+- Town has also reduced the amortization schedules for PERS costs from 30 years to 20 years which results in higher costs in the short run but much lower total costs due to significantly less interest paid in the long run. - Police personnel are paying a 3% portion of the employer share of CalPERS reducing the Town's costs.

 The positive news is that these additional steps have reduced the long-term pension costs substantially.
-The pension costs in FYE22 and FYE23 are approximately \$125,000 lower each year compared to last year's forecast due to the steps we have taken in the last two years to reduce our long-term pension costs.
+The pension costs in FYE22 and FYE24 are approximately \$125,000 lower each year compared to prior forecasts due to the steps we have taken in the last three years to reduce our long-term pension costs.
 The financial forecast does not take into account further lower future PERS costs due to our future additional paydowns of the UAL.
 Thus, the Financial Forecast is likely overstating the pension cost in the latter years of the forecast.
 That being said, PERS costs can increase if PERS investment returns fail to reach the 7% investment target or actuarial assumptions are modified that increase costs such as if the assumption is changed for longer life expectancies.
 Pension costs are volatile and staff anticipates these costs will need to be continually analyzed and updated.